hurabbas05/hurabbas05/README.md

 ## 🧠 About Me

 I'm a **Data Analyst** with a strong grasp of turning raw data into clear, actionable insights.
-My work combines technical analytics skills with a clinical mindset to create meaningful, data-driven solutions.

-Recently completed a **Data Analytics Certification** from the *Institute of Emerging Careers*, where I specialized in Python, SQL, Excel, Power BI, and statistical methods for analytics.
+Skilled in data visualization, reporting, and analytics, with added perspective from clinical experience.
+Adept at uncovering trends and translating complex information into practical recommendations.
+Focused on driving smart decisions in fast-paced, growth-oriented teams.

 ---